This Mayo-free Potato Salad is easy to make, vegan and gluten-free. It's the perfect side dish to serve in the warmer months.

 Ingredients and Substitutions

-- Potatoes- I recommend baby red-skinned potatoes for this salad because you can leave the skin on.
+- Potatoes.
+I recommend small red potatoes for this salad because you can leave the skin on.
 Yukon gold potatoes should also work but I have not tested this recipe with them.

-- Balsamic vinegar- this salad is tossed in a balsamic vinaigrette but you could use red wine vinegar if that's all you have on hand.
+- Balsamic vinegar.
+This salad is tossed in a balsamic vinaigrette but you could use red wine vinegar if that's all you have on hand or white balsamic vinaigrette.

 See the recipe card below for the remaining ingredients and quantities.